ScilifelabDataCentre/serve-tutorials/Workshops/Building-sharing-ML-demo-apps/README.md

 ## Step 1.
 Building a user interface

-There are multiple frameworks that simplify the process of building apps with graphical user interfaces for machine learning model.
+There are multiple frameworks that simplify the process of building apps with graphical user interfaces for machine learning models.
 For example, [Gradio](https://github.com/gradio-app/gradio) and [Streamlit](https://github.com/streamlit/streamlit) are such open source frameworks with a good community around them.
 In this tutorial we make use of Gradio.
 Here we will only cover basic functionality of Gradio which should suffice for most of the needs of researchers in life sciences.
 We want to note that Gradio (as well as Streamlit) offers niche functionality and flexibility for specific use cases so be sure to check [the official documentation](https://www.gradio.app/docs/) once you learn the basics here.

 In this tutorial we use examples from the official [Gradio documentation](https://www.gradio.app/guides/quickstart) as well as custom examples that we created ourselves.